 The vibe of an office is comprised of the people who inhabit it, but architectural details can help.
 Internal staircases and hallways make it more possible for spontaneous run-ins to happen during the workday.
 Large, open kitchens and communal areas encourage employees to meet formally and informally.
 Innovative rooms that include not just a whiteboard but art, plants, and a variety of seating inject an element of playfulness into a meeting space and can help generate ideas.

 “When I look at the most meaningful and impactful workplaces, I think there’s a deep alignment between tools, culture, and spaces,” says Deano Roberts, Slack’s vice president of global workplace and real estate.

 Figuring out what keeps employees enthusiastic, happy, and fulfilled is one of the toughest—if not the toughest—nut to crack for businesses.
 Thirty-eight percent of business decision-makers surveyed in The Future of Cities and Work study say they’re having a hard time attracting and retaining talent.
 It’s difficult but essential to a business’s success.
 When employees are engaged, happy, and comfortable, it’s reflected in their work—they’re more productive and likely to innovate.
 According to McKinsey, high-performing workers are about 800 percent more productive than average workers in high-complexity jobs.

 “I think the future of work is going back to what makes us human and remembering that people are not just resources.
 They have lives, and work is a portion of that life,” says IBM’s O’Rourke.

-Anjie Zheng is a writer for WeWork’s Ideas by We, focusing on business, real estate, and design.
+Anjie Zheng is the editor of Ideas by WeWork.
 Previously, she was a reporter for the Wall Street Journal.
 Her work has also appeared in Fast Company, Quartz, and LitHub.